Building a vintage closet part 4(c): Online shopping & flea markets

 Vintage shopping on eBay

-Actually, I could write a whole book on how to buy vintage on eBay.
+Actually, I could write a short book on how to buy vintage on eBay.
 For the purposes of this article, I’m going to give you a quick overview and let you learn on your own what works best for what you’re looking for.
-Vintage clothing sections on eBay are divided into eras, which theoretically should be more helpful than decades, because what we think of as “1940s” is really more accurately described as they do, 1939-46 (WWII), and “1950s” is better described as they do, 1947-64 (New Look – Early 1960s).
-The problem with this is both a blessing and a curse: sellers don’t often know what they have, and they post a lot of mod and hippie stuff in New Look because they see 1960s and get confused.
-However, the fact that sellers don’t often know what they have can work to your advantage, because the prices can be below market, the photos might be terrible, and if you take a risk you might get a really good deal.
+Vintage clothing sections on eBay are divided into decades, which isn’t really as helpful as the way they used to divide midcentury vintage clothing: by era.
+It used to be WWII (1939-1946) and then New Look – Early 60s (1947-1964).
+I guess these were too broad, or people were confused, because now they divide by decade.
+It’s led to some slight annoyances for me, because usually something from 1948 looks a hell of a lot more like something from 1952 than it does something from 1942.
+But whatever.
+The fact that remains is that sellers don’t often know what category their thing belongs in, and this can work to your advantage, because the prices can be below market, the photos might be terrible, and if you take a risk you might get a really good deal.
 I have bought so many designer and high quality pieces for under $30 on eBay because the seller spelled the name wrong, put it in the wrong category, or took poor photos.

 Keywords are extremely important on eBay because you can save searches.
-You can spend the time to browse through the tens of thousands of items in each category (and I do), and/or you can create saved searches using designer names like “Lilli Ann” or you can create saved searches for things like “noir” in the WWII category, “nipped waist” in the New Look Category, or my personal favorite, “of California” in both categories, because I’m a sucker for those California sportswear companies.
+You can spend the time to browse through the tens of thousands of items in each category (and I do), and/or you can create saved searches using designer names like “Lilli Ann” or you can create saved searches for things like “noir” in the 1940s category, “nipped waist” in the 1950s category, or my personal favorite, “of California” in both categories, because I’m a sucker for those California sportswear companies.
 I tend to cap my searches at around $45 unless I KNOW exactly what I’m getting, but that’s pretty much the top of my budget.